-This annotated literature review was prepared as a resource for the policy research programme led by the Regional Network for Equity on Health in East and Southern Africa (EQUINET).
+This updated annotated literature review was prepared as a resource for the policy research programme led by the Regional Network for Equity on Health in East and Southern Africa (EQUINET).
 EQUINET is examining the role of global health diplomacy (GHD), including south-south diplomacy, in addressing selected key challenges to health and strengthening health systems.
+It is based on a prior document, and it includes post-research reflections on the lessons learnt and new evidence from the three case study areas.
+The first version of the paper remains as a separate paper (Blouin et al, 2012).

-This review provides an annotated bibliography and a summary of key features of peer-reviewed articles, books, book chapters and academic reports published between 1998 and 2004 on three case study areas: research on GHD, particularly in the areas of the WHO Code on International Recruitment of Health Workers; access to essential drugs through south-south partnerships; and involvement of African actors in global health governance.
-It focuses on the theoretical and conceptual frameworks used in peer-reviewed literature on global health diplomacy and on the authors' methodological choices to reach their conclusions.
-The report highlights theories that guided the research, the types of conceptual frameworks used and the research strategy and research tools employed in the publications reviewed.
+The first version of this review provided an annotated bibliography and a summary of key features of peer-reviewed articles, books, book chapters and academic reports published between 1998 and 2012 on three case study areas: research on GHD, particularly in the areas of the WHO Code on International Recruitment of Health Workers; access to essential drugs through south-south partnerships; and involvement of African actors in global health governance.
+It focused on the theoretical and conceptual frameworks used in peer-reviewed literature on global health diplomacy and on the authors' methodological choices to reach their conclusions.
+The report highlighted theories that guided the research, the types of conceptual frameworks used and the research strategy and research tools employed in the publications reviewed.
 The review was implemented in two stages: an interim external peer review and more specific searches linked to the three case study areas above.

-Sections 1 to 6 discuss the methods used in the review, drawing on the literature, the theoretical and conceptual frameworks and research strategies used in research on GHD.
+This updated version of the review keeps the structure from the first: sections 1 to 6 discuss the methods used in the review, drawing on the literature, the theoretical and conceptual frameworks and research strategies used in research on GHD.
+Added to the text are observations and reflections from the EQUINET-led research programme in 2013 and 2014.

 Section 7 presents an annotated bibliography of the publications relevant to research methods, conceptual frameworks and the three case study areas.
-It includes 51 publications, including twelve texts directly related to the policy processes and topics under scrutiny in the three case studies, and presents their content in a tabulated format.
+It includes 57 publications, including twelve texts directly related to the policy processes and topics under scrutiny in the three case studies, and presents their content in a tabulated format.
+By December 2014, the EQUINET searchable database of published papers at www.equinetafrica.org included 750 publications related to global health diplomacy in or on east and southern Africa and the newsletter searchable database included 730 entries on this theme.